wahani/dat/README.md

 - You like currying as in `rlist` and `purrr`.

-## A link to `dplyr`
+## Tools for data manipulation

 The examples are from the introductory vignette of `dplyr`.
 You still work with data frames: so you can simply mix in dplyr features whenever you need them.
-The functions `filtar`, `mutar` and `sumar` are `R CMD check` friendly replacements for the corresponding versions in `dplyr`.
-For `select` you can use `extract`.
-The function names are chosen so that they are similar but do not conflict with `dplyr`s function names - so `dplyr` can be savely attached to the search path.

 ```r